jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 #| echo: false
 #| eval: true
 #| output: true
-#| tbl-cap: "[Bitter Crab Disease in Maritimes Region](https://www.dfo-mpo.gc.ca/science/aah-saa/diseases-maladies/hematcb-eng.html) is a dinoflagellate (*Hematodinium*) that causes muscle degeneration.
+#| fig-cap: "[Bitter Crab Disease in Maritimes Region](https://www.dfo-mpo.gc.ca/science/aah-saa/diseases-maladies/hematcb-eng.html) is a dinoflagellate (*Hematodinium*) that causes muscle degeneration.
 They are widespread (Alaska, NW Atlantic, Greenland) and usually found in warm-water, physiologically stressful conditions.
 In the Maritimes, it seems to be a low level background infection, found everywhere in the fishing grounds.."
 #| fig.show: hold
 #| fig-dpi: 144
 #| fig-height: 10